python/cpython/Doc/library/doctest.rst

 What's the Execution Context?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within a docstring, later examples can use names defined by earlier examples.
-It's fine for an example to set up state, and have no output.
+Within a docstring, later tests can use names defined by earlier examples.
+It's fine for an test to set up state, and have no output.

 For each docstring, :mod:`doctest` makes (by default) a *shallow copy* of :mod:`M`'s globals.
-This means examples can freely use any names defined at the top level of :mod:`M`.
+This means tests can freely use any names defined at the top level of :mod:`M`.
-When doctest tests examples, it doesn't change the module's real globals.
+When doctest performs tests, it doesn't change the module's real globals.

-This shallow copy of globals is discarded at the end of each docstring, and copied afresh for the next docstring.
-Thus, examples in one docstring in :mod:`M` can't leave behind crumbs that accidentally allow an example in another docstring to work.
-Examples cannot see names defined in other docstrings.
+This shallow copy of globals is discarded after the docstring has been processed, and copied afresh for the next docstring.
+Thus, tests in one docstring in :mod:`M` can't leave behind crumbs that accidentally allow an test in another docstring to work.
+Tests cannot see names defined in other docstrings.

 You can force use of your own dict as the execution context by passing ``globs=your_dict`` to :func:`testmod` or :func:`testfile` instead.